 Automatic online backup and restore with Azure Cosmos DB

 Azure Cosmos DB automatically takes backups of all your data at regular intervals.
 The automatic backups are taken without affecting the performance or availability of your database operations.
 All your backups are stored separately in another storage service, and those backups are globally replicated for resiliency against regional disasters.
-The automatic backups are intended for scenarios when you accidentally delete your Cosmos DB container and later require data recovery or a disaster recovery solution.
+The automatic backups are intended for scenarios when you accidentally delete your Cosmos DB container and later require data recovery.

 This article starts with a quick recap of the data redundancy and availability in Cosmos DB, and then discusses backups.

 High availability with Cosmos DB - a recap

 Cosmos DB is designed to be globally distributed – it allows you to scale throughput across multiple Azure regions along with policy driven failover and transparent multi-homing APIs.
 Azure Cosmos DB offers 99.99% availability SLAs for all single region accounts and all multi-region accounts with relaxed consistency, and 99.999% read availability on all multi-region database accounts.
 All the writes in Azure Cosmos DB are durably committed to local disks by a quorum of replicas within a local data center before acknowledging to the client.
 The high availability of Cosmos DB relies on local storage and does not depend on any external storage technologies.
 Additionally, if your database account is associated with more than one Azure region, your writes are replicated across other regions as well.
 To scale your throughput and access data at low latencies, you can have as many read regions associated with your database account as you like.
 In each read region, the (replicated) data is durably persisted across a replica set.